plasne/cosmos-ingest/architecture.md

   * To get high cardinality with even distribution, you should consider adding a random component to the partition key.
 The customer had originally used a location id as the key, but they only had 700 locations.
 I added a randomly generated number from 001-100 to the end of location id.
 This upgrades the key space from 700 possible values to 70,000.
 With a large enough number of records, this will give you a very even distribution.

+  * I like to have less than 100 records per logical partition.
+In this case, 4.2m records divided by 70k yields 60 records per partition, a reasonable number.

 * Particularly with Functions, which are less predictable in how much work is running in any given second, you should expect some 429s (TooManyRequests) even if you are right-sized.
 It could even be several thousand per minute, but they shouldn't be sustained - you should get some spikes of 429 and then have periods with no 429s.

 * If you are using the microservices approach with rate-limiting, you should be able to exactly calculate the RU requirement: